Fives: Americas

-Latin America

 In 2021, Mexico's first Eton Fives court was built in Oaxaca by Emilian Ruiz Ayala, a player who learnt the sport at the Lyceum Alpinum Zuoz.
 Fives also has a history in Brazil, several fives courts were built by the Western and Brazilian Telegraph Company, although these were closed in the late 1920s.
 Courts also existed at the São Paulo Athletic Club, which were eventually converted into a swimming pool.
 Finally, a set of fives courts were built at St Paul's School in São Paulo in 1934.

 Bat fives was played in Uruguay at the Montevideo Cricket Club, where there were two courts.

-Today

-Although the image of fives has been dominated by well-known public schools, courts do exist at state schools, and in recent years many of these have been brought into full use.
-The advantages of economy of space and low playing costs (ball and gloves) make it an attractive sport for schools.
-Fives continues to develop in England and has started to attract interest from the wider community.
-In the United States the only known fives courts are at Groton School and the Union Boat Club in Massachusetts since the courts at St. Mark's School were removed around 2005; a fives court was also built into the A.D.
-Final Club at Harvard in 1899.

-There are also numerous championships, notably the (doubles) Eton Fives Kinnaird Cup and the Rugby Fives Open Singles championship (the Jesters' Cup) and Open Doubles championship (the Cyriax Cup).
-There are many other Rugby fives tournaments.
-A very special Eton fives event is the Engadin Challenge Cup played in the Alps at an altitude of 5400 ft.